Wines

 Market Perception:

-• Malbec is often associated with Argentina, which has become its flagship producer.
+• Malbec, although born in France, is more associated with Argentina, which has become its flagship producer.

-• Merlot is closely identified with Bordeaux, particularly the right bank, and is widely planted around the world, recognized for its approachability.
+• Merlot is closely identified with Bordeaux wines, particularly the right bank, and is widely planted around the world, recognized for its approachability.

 Pairing Flexibility: